Caz Binstead, BA,MA,Adv.Dip. MBACP Reg; NCPS (Accred.)

 Whilst working for the NHS as a counsellor, counselling team leader/counselling co-ordinator, I gained plenty of experience in many areas of counselling, as well as the opportunity to work with clients from all walks of life.

-I gained further experience, previously, in other organisations, working specifically with, young people age 13-19 (at the BRIT school in London), loss and grief at a bereavement service, and in self esteem, anxiety & depression (at MIND).
+I gained further experience in other organisations of working specifically with, young people age 13-19 (at the BRIT school in London), bereavement, sexuality, anxiety & depression, mental health (at MIND) and addiction.

 I have a special interest in working with all forms of anxiety.
 Anxiety is a natural part of life, but for some people it can take over their lives.
 Anxiety disorders range from panic attacks, to claustrophobia, to OCD – to name but a few.
 To see more about anxiety, see: http://www.anxietyuk.org.uk/about-anxiety/anxiety-disorders/ .
 Further to this, please contact me for an informal chat on how I can help.

 I work in an integrative model, which means combining different elements of theory to create a unique, flexible and more exploratory way of working.
 However as an integrative practitioner, I can also work in an eclectic way with the client to find suitable and comfortable techniques that most suit the person.
 People respond to different styles, and I am pleased to be trained in the following disciplines:

 *Gestalt *ACT *Mindfulness *CBT *Psychodynamic *Transpersonal *Person-centred *Existential *TA